ARMmbed/GettingStartedmbedOS/Docs/GettingStartedmbedOS.md

-# Getting started with mbed OS
+# Short introduction to mbed OS

 Ah, great, you're here!
 Thanks for the early interest in mbed OS.
 Let's get started, shall we?